jeju-ticket/Neural-Image-Compression-using-BAR/README.md

 # Neural-Image-Compression-using-BAR

-Neural Image Compression using Block based Adaptive Resizing There is no need for GPU to train.
+There is no need for GPU to train.<br>
-This is draft README.md, it might have insufficient information.
+This is draft README.md, it might have insufficient information.<br>
 If you want to get more info, please open the [issues](https://github.com/jeju-ticket/Neural-Image-Compression-using-BAR/issues).